-- 3.26.
-You must comply with rulings by the chair at Council and Committee meetings or other proceedings of the Council unless a motion dissenting from the ruling is passed. - 3.27.
-You must not engage in bullying behaviour (as defined under this Part) towards the chair, other Council officials or any members of the public present during Council or Committee meetings or other proceedings of the Council (such as, but not limited to, workshops and briefing sessions).
+- 3.21 You must comply with rulings by the Chair at Council and Committee meetings or other proceedings of the Council unless a motion dissenting from the ruling is passed. - 3.22 You must not engage in bullying behaviour (as defined under this Part) towards the chair, other Council officials or any members of the public present during Council or Committee meetings or other proceedings of the Council (such as, but not limited to, workshops and briefing sessions). - 3.23 You must not engage in conduct that disrupts Council or Committee meetings or other proceedings of the Council (such as, but not limited to, workshops and briefing sessions), or that would otherwise be inconsistent with the orderly conduct of meetings.